cinc2023/cinc2023.github.io/pages/sponsors.md

 We would like to invite you to be an official sponsor of CinC 2023 in Atlanta, GA.
 ### Sponsorship Packages
-1. Platinum Sponsorship Package: $5,000
+1. Platinum Sponsorship Package
 * Full table to display informational material
 * Acknowledgement of Platinum Status and company logo featured on slides before each session and posters at the entrance of the meeting
 * Verbal acknowledgement at Opening and Closing sessions
 * Waiver for three meeting registrations
 * Logo and Platinum status featured on CinC 2023 website

-2. Executive Sponsorship Package: $2,500
+2. Executive Sponsorship Package
 * Shared table to display informational material
 * Acknowledgement of Executive status and company logo featured on slides before each session and posters at the entrance of the meeting
 * Verbal acknowledgement at Opening and Closing sessions